Welcome to today's edition of the Rush 24-7 podcast.

 He wants to help so bad.

-He should step down for one reason because it's not it's the seriousness of the charge.
+He should step down for one reason, because it's not, it's the seriousness of the charge.

 It's the seriousness of the charge.

-Well, who's gonna give them the dose?
+Well, who's going to give them the dose?

-They're not gonna take it themselves.
+They're not going to take it themselves.

-You're you're exactly right.
+You're exactly right.

 Clarence Thomas had to go because of the seriousness of the charge.